meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 > **Note:** For this focus management solution to work correctly, you need the sidebar to always be rendered in the DOM.
 >
-> Initially, I used [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to only add the Sidebar component to the DOM if it was visible on the screen.
+> When I initially built this project, I used [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to only add the Sidebar component to the DOM if it was visible on the screen.
 But this caused problems with the focus management behavior.
 >
-> The first time you clicked a TableCell button, the sidebar would open, but the keyboard focus wouldn't move.
+> The first time I clicked a TableCell button, the sidebar would open, but the keyboard focus wouldn't move.
 It turns out, this was because the Sidebar component wasn't mounted yet, which meant that `sidebarRef.current` wasn't assigned to anything.
-To get the focus to move into the sidebar, you had to click the TableCell button twice: once to open the sidebar and mount the component, and once to actually move focus once the component was mounted.
+To get the focus to move into the sidebar, I had to click the TableCell button twice: once to open the sidebar and mount the component, and once to actually move focus once the component was mounted.
 Not ideal.

 ### Part 2: Move Focus When the Sidebar Closes